Why do they give? Donors speak about what moves them and how they plan end-of-year donations

 “You look at what’s happening in the world and you tend to feel helpless.
 And what I try to teach my kids instead of feeling helpless is find one little patch of grass that you can make better,” she said.

-Usually, at the beginning of the year, Fulton sets aside the funds that she intends to give to nonprofits, with the majority going to the food bank, a homeless shelter, a women’s fund and an arts education organization.
+Usually, at the beginning of the year, Fulton sets aside the funds that she intends to give to nonprofits, with the majority going to the food bank, a nonprofit that provides services to people without housing, a women’s fund and an arts education organization.
 But she keeps aside a portion to respond more flexibly, including on GivingTuesday when she seeks out nonprofits that are running matching campaigns.

 “My advice for people for Giving Tuesday is, do a little bit of research and see who needs help, who has matching challenges,” she said.
 “And that makes it kind of fun and exciting to think that even though you give something small, it gets doubled or tripled.”